Bastille (Jails aka “Containers”)

 Setup a Git Server Jail

 Creating a jail, is done using the create argument for the bastille command.
-You pass the name of the jail, git-server in my case, and the release of freeBSD you intend to use., followed by the ipaddress you wish to assign from your virtual network.
-Note I used 10.0.0.126 even though my network is a 192.168.x.x network.
-This is because you can use any ip address, but to minimize conflicts, my virtual network uses different ip address assignments to my physical network.
-The executed command and its output follows.
+You pass the name of the jail, git-server in my case, and the release of freeBSD you intend to use., followed by the ipaddress you wish to assign from your virtual network followed by the network interface you wish to use.
+If you can’t remember what network interface to use, you can use the ifconfig command to list your network interfaces.